Personal Injury Attorneys in Ocala, Florida

 - There was a breach in this duty when the at-fault party violated the duty to protect others from harm.

 - This breach resulted in the accident, in which you became injured and from which you incurred expenses and psychological impacts.

 - A car accident in which a driver, while following too closely, rear-ended a vehicle with a defective taillight.
 Liable parties could include the manufacturer of the taillight, as well as the tailgating driver.

-- A medical malpractice claim in which a doctor, who was an independent contractor at the hospital, made a surgical error that a nurse witnessed and attempted to cover up.
+- A personal injury claim in which a doctor, who was an independent contractor at the hospital, made a surgical error that a nurse witnessed and attempted to cover up.
 Liable parties could include the doctor and the hospital that employed the nurse and was responsible for their actions.

 How Long Do I Have to File a Personal Injury Claim in Ocala?

-The statute of limitations for most personal injury claims in Ocala is four years from the accident.
+The statute of limitations for most personal injury cases in Ocala is four years from the accident.
 If you lost a loved one due to an Ocala accident, you can seek compensation for your losses by filing a wrongful death claim within the statutory deadline of two years from the death.
 The same applies to medical malpractice.

 How Much Is the Average Ocala Personal Injury Settlement Worth?

-A settlement reflects not only the unique aspects of the claim but also the willingness of both parties to work together.
+A fair settlement reflects not only the unique aspects of the claim but also the willingness of both parties to work together.
 Personal injury claims cover injuries sustained in many ways, from injuries that resulted in little time away from work to those that result in life-altering impacts such as the ability to earn an income or live independently.
 Because of this, there is no “average” settlement to an Ocala personal injury claim.

-There are, however, factors that can affect the value of your claim, such as:
+There are, however, factors that can affect the value of your personal injury claim, such as:

 - The amount of insurance the at-fault party has.
 Insurance pays most personal injury claims.